What does Victor mean?

 Victor is a very popular first name for males (#84 out of 1220, Top 7%) and also a very popular last name for all people (#3282 out of 150436, Top 2%).
 (2000 U.S. Demographics)

-Tory and Viktor are the popular variation forms of Victor (#152 in recent rankings) appearing in the Top 1000.
-These relations of Victor were at the top of their popularity in 1990 (usage of 0.417%) and are somewhat less conventional today (usage 0.283%, 32% less), with the version Tory becoming less stylish.
+Tory, Vic, Vick, Victoriano and Viktor (#1178 in recent rankings) are the popular variation forms of Victor (#152 in recent rankings) appearing in the Top 2000.
+These relations of Victor were at the top of their popularity during 1910-1919 (usage of 0.26%) and are somewhat less conventional today (usage 0.15%, 42% less), with versions such as Victor becoming less stylish.

-Suggested similar baby names are Anchor, Artor, Castor, Ector, Factor, Gibbor, Gibor, Hector▲, Heitor, Kastor, Mentor, Minor▼, Nestor▼, Nicanor, Proctor, Sior, Tibor, Valter, Vester▼, Viator, Vidar, Viggo, Vilmos, Vinson, Vinton, Vireo, Vischer, Vital, Vitas, Vito▼, Vitus and Winsor.
+Suggested similar names are Anchor, Artor, Castor, Ector, Factor, Gibbor, Gibor, Hector, Heitor, Kastor, Mentor, Minor▼, Nestor, Nicanor, Proctor, Sior, Tibor, Valter, Vester, Viator, Vidar, Viggo, Vilmos, Vinson, Vinton, Vireo, Vischer, Vital, Vitas, Vito▼, Vitus and Winsor.
 These names tend to be less commonly used than Victor.